 She works hybridicly with film-making, photography, movement, sound, discursive and multi-sensorial tools, site specific and archival art.
 She is seeking for new ways of polyphonic narrating, assembling bodies, spaces and objects in a critical and creative dialogue.

 She moved to Belgium in 2015 and since then she is working on the project “Syntrofi”, a series of performative lunches about inclusion and exclusion in art & education.
 Currently she is active in the co-learning and co-creating platforms School of love, Sasé Istwé, Open Design Course for refugees and asylum seekers, Parallel Perceptions, Decolonize the art school research group and the Post Collective.

 Marcus Bergner is an Australian artist based in Brussels.
-He is a member of the Australian sound poetry group Arf Arf who have mounted hundreds of performances in Australia and Europe between 1985 and 2015.
-He was awarded a PhD degree in art history in 2009 from Melbourne University.
-He has made over 25 experimental films that have been screened extensively worldwide and a selection of these films are distributed by Light Cone, Paris and the German Film Archives, Berlin.
-Recently with the Belgium artist, Myriam van Imschoot, he presented a series of workshops on sound poetry in art schools and institutions in Belgium, France and Portugal.
+He is a member of the Australian sound poetry group Arf Arf who has mounted hundreds of performances in Australia and Europe between 1985 and 2015.
+He was awarded a Ph.D. degree in art history in 2009 from Melbourne University.
+He has made over 25 experimental films that have been screened extensively worldwide and a selection of these films is distributed by Light Cone, Paris, and the German Film Archives, Berlin.
+Recently with the Belgium artist, Myriam van Imschoot, he presented a series of workshops on sound poetry in art schools and institutions in Belgium, France, and Portugal.
 His most recent solo performance was part of ‘The Autobiographical” at Performance aan de Laan in 2018 in Rotterdam.
 Due to his pending residence status when moving to Brussels he followed ODC2018.